 I have completed IFS Level 1, Level 2, & Level 3 trainings, and I have served as an IFS Level 1 Program Assistant to help others learn IFS while attending to their own parts.

-I have also completed IFS workshops on IFS and Grief, Somatic IFS, and Working with Chronic Firefighters, along with Nonviolent Communication workshops, as well as postdoctoral coursework at the C. G. Jung Institute in NYC.
+I have also completed IFS workshops on Self-Led Grief, Somatic IFS, and Working with Chronic Firefighters, along with Nonviolent Communication workshops, as well as postdoctoral coursework at the C. G. Jung Institute in NYC.
 I have also served as a fellow at the Zigler Center in Child Development and Social Policy at Yale University, earned my PhD in Lifespan Development (how the gains and losses in emotional, cognitive, and physical well-being change from womb to tomb) from the University of Nebraska, my MS in Counseling from Southern Connecticut State University (where I also serve on the Psychology faculty), and my BA in Psychology from Saint Xavier University in Chicago.
 You can read about my Child and Adolescent Development: A Social Justice approach book here: https://titles.cognella.com/child-and-adolescent-development-9781516593101

 In addition to work, I'm fond of being with family and friends, spending time in the pottery studio, wheeling around with my bicycle, foraging for black licorice, and devouring detective novels.